dotnet/csharpstandard/standard/statements.md

 - The switch expression is a non-constant value.
 - The switch expression is a constant value that matches a `case` label in the switch section.
-- The switch expression is a constant value that doesn't match any `case` label, and the switch section contains the `default` label.
+- The switch expression is a constant value that doesn’t match any `case` label, and the switch section contains the `default` label.
 - A switch label of the switch section is referenced by a reachable `goto case` or `goto default` statement.

 The end point of a `switch` statement is reachable if at least one of the following is true:

 - The `switch` statement contains a reachable `break` statement that exits the `switch` statement.
 - The `switch` statement is reachable, the switch expression is a non-constant value, and no `default` label is present.
-- The `switch` statement is reachable, the switch expression is a constant value that doesn't match any `case` label, and no `default` label is present.
+- The `switch` statement is reachable, the switch expression is a constant value that doesn’t match any `case` label, and no `default` label is present.

 ## 12.9 Iteration statements